terrrra/BankWithdrawalAssessment/Readme.md

 -   Stronger downstream idempotency/deduplication
 -   Metrics and alerting for failed or ageing outbox messages
 -   Additional structured logging and correlation identifiers
+-   Clean up the Repo to Offload some logic to other repos and Services involved.
+-   Database migrations
+-   CQRS where justified by future complexity.

 ## Assessment Document